-Key Spots on the Zoo to Balmoral Beach walk.
+Key Spots on the Taronga Zoo to Balmoral Beach walk.

-This 6km long track will take you about 2 hours if you do it at an average pace.
-You can also choose to finish the walk at the 4km point at Chowder Bay and backtrack to the wharf to return home or jump on a bus at near Georges Head back to civilisation.
+This 6km long track which starts just below the zoo wharf will take you about 2 hours to complete if you do it at an average pace.
+You can also choose to finish the walk at the 4km point at Chowder Bay and backtrack to the wharf for the trip home.
+Alternatively, jump on a bus near Georges Head or Balmoral to make your way back to civilisation.

 Athol Bay Beach and Athol Hall

-Bradley’s head is also great spot to watch the sunset and only a short walk back to the zoo wharf at dusk so you can make it back before dark.
+Bradley’s head is a great spot to watch the sunset and only a short walk back to the zoo wharf at dusk so you can make it back before dark.

-Walk on, and you will find a lighthouse at the point and some old military fortifications to explore, most significant is the mast of HMAS Sydney which you will find in the park at the headland.
-The HMAS Sydney battled the German ship Emden in 1914 and was erected om 1934 as a memorial to all Australian sailors killed in war.
+Walk on, and you will find a lighthouse at the point and some old military fortifications to explore; the most significant is the mast of HMAS Sydney, which you will find in the park at the headland.
+The HMAS Sydney battled the German ship Emden, in 1914 and was erected in 1934 to memorialise all Australian sailors killed in the war.

-One last oddity before we move on.
-Look out into the water just before the lighthouse, and you will see a Doric-style column sticking up out of the water.
-This was one of the pillars of the original Sydney General Post Office that was moved here when the building was torn down.
-It marks one nautical mile to Fort Denison.
+One last oddity before we move on, look out into the water just before the lighthouse, and you will see a Doric-style column sticking up out of the water.
+The pillar was one of the original from the Sydney General Post Office.
+When the building was demolished, it was moved here to mark one nautical mile to Fort Denison.

-Taylors Bay has a fascinating history; it is the site where 3 Japanese midget submarines entered Sydney Harbour during WW2 and fired a torpedo at HMAS Kuttabul killing 21 sailors.
-One of three subs was blown up by its crew when it became caught in the netting that was installed to protect the harbour from submarine attack.
+Taylors Bay has a fascinating history; it is where 3 Japanese midget submarines entered Sydney Harbour during WW2 and fired a torpedo at HMAS Kuttabul, killing 21 sailors.
+One of three subs was blown up by its crew when it became caught in the netting installed to protect the harbour from submarine attack.
 The other two submarines escaped.